chez14/ideas/P01-Certificate Authoritative Portal/README.md

 - SAN (Alternative Name) per line (or other)
 - Provide a Intermediate Certification for batch with notes and strict agreement (per month license).
 - Per month certificate option.

+## Update
+I just found the OpenCA for things like this, but there's no much update of it, and i wanted a new one of things like that.
+So i will still keep this idea updated.

+## Project Update
+I'll use NodeJS since the OpenSSL support are huge + the community are superawesome.
+I'll tkae my time with this.